 - Marguerite Young, board member for East Bay Municipal Utility District, and leader on the recent designation of the Mokelumne Wild & Scenic River

 - Steve Evans, CalWild’s Wild Rivers Director, has worked on conservation issues for 37 years and because of his work, more than 341 miles of Wild & Scenic Rivers in California are permanently protected.

-Entry will be a sliding scale ($20-$50) and proceeds will go towards supporting CalWild’s newest campaign, the Wild Rivers Project.
+Tickets are now a reduced $10 and proceeds will go towards supporting CalWild’s newest campaign, the Wild Rivers Project.